 dmrs-TypeA-Position ENUMERATED {pos2, pos3},

 -- Determines a bandwidth for PDCCH/SIB, a common ControlResourceSet (CORESET) a common search space and necessary PDCCH parameters

+-- FFS: Make optional and omit e.g. in EN-DC or in other cells not broadcasting SIB1?
+Or make it mandatory to avoid optional fields in MIB?

 pdcchConfigSIB1 TYPE_FFS!,